withastro/astro/.changeset/dry-eels-yell.md

 "astro": minor
 ---

-Allows the user to change the placement of the dev toolbar.
+Adds a new dev toolbar settings option to change the horizontal placement of the dev toolbar on your screen: bottom left, bottom center, or bottom right.